by Tim Gilmore, 9/22/2017

 Quite frankly, it’s a little embarrassing, but it’s the best show anyone’s seen all year.
 A little embarrassed himself, he obliges.
 When his feet touch the ground, he takes a bow.

 Then he’s off into the night.
-And his audience lies back under air-conditioning for the first time in a week.
+And his audience lies back under air-conditioning, sighs, and talks happily about how soft and weak we all are.